Categorical structure in coherent theory of arithmetic: Further Proof-Theoretic Properties of Coherent Arithmetic

 \section{Further Proof-Theoretic Properties of Coherent Arithmetic}

-We would like to stress at this point, that the initiality result stated in Theorem~\Ref{thm:ctinitial} is the main contribution of this paper.
-As we have seen, characterisation of provably total recursive functions in $\T$ is only an easy consequence of this main fact.
+The initiality result stated in \Cref{thm:ctinitial} also has other applications.
+As we have seen, characterisation of provably total recursive functions in $\T$ is only an easy consequence of this fact.
 In this section, we use the initiality theorem to establish further proof-theoretic properties of $\T$.

-Our main technical tool is the so-called \emph{Artin glueing} from category theory, which generally applies to a large classes of initial models of certain types of categories (cf.~\cite{aurelio1995glue}).
-From a logical perspective, the glueing argument is equivalent to Tait computability method, which is widely used in type theory (cf.~\cite{coquand1997intuitionistic}).
-Through the lense of category theory, essentially the same argument can be applied to logic of arithmetic.
+Our main technical tool is the so-called \emph{Artin glueing} from category theory, which generally applies to a large classes of initial models of certain types of categories; cf.~\citet{aurelio1995glue}.
+From a type-theoretic perspective, the glueing argument is equivalent to the Tait computability method; cf.~\citet{coquand1997intuitionistic}.
+Through the lens of category theory, essentially the same argument can be applied to logic of arithmetic.

 Given any pr-coherent category $(\mc C,N)$, there is a global section functor